 2.0 Representative Samples and Representative Data

-The water sampling and analyses required by the regulations are intended to ensure the provision of safe drinking water in Ontario.
+The water sampling and analyses required by the regulations are intended to ensure the provision of safe drinking water for those systems required to meet the requirements in Ontario.
 As such, sampling and analysis must be done in a manner that produces data that are accurate and represent the quality of the water used in drinking water systems.
-The test results are used to provide an accurate picture of the drinking water system.
+The test results aim to provide an accurate representation of the water quality within a drinking water system at the time of sampling.

-A representative sample is one that is an accurate reflection of the water source being sampled.
-The objective is that the sample collected should have the same characteristics and analyte concentrations as the water source.
+A representative sample is intended to reflect the quality of the water source being sampled providing it has been collected and handled as outlined in the accepted sampling protocol, such that the sample collected has the same characteristics and analyte concentrations as the water source.
 The location, time and method of sample collection are important aspects to ensure a representative result.
 These will be discussed detail in Section 3.

-Sample collection and handling procedures are necessary to ensure that the sample remains representative from collection until testing.
+Standardized sample collection and handling procedures are necessary to ensure the sample continues to represent the actual water quality through the entire process and there is minimal variation upon repeat sampling.
 The integrity of the target analyte(s) must be maintained, and the physical, chemical and biological characteristics of the sample must not be compromised.
 Temperature control and chemical preservation are the two most important ways to stabilize a sample.
-The time between sample collection and analysis must also be limited to minimize potential changes in analyte concentration.
+The time between sample collection and analysis (i.e., holding time) must also be limited to minimize potential changes in analyte concentration.

-Best practices must also be followed for recording sample information, maintaining chain-of-custody, and for sample labelling.
+Best practices must also be followed for recording sample information, maintaining chain-of-custody, and for sample labelling, as outlined in O. Reg.
+248/03 Drinking Water Testing Services.
 Following these practices will ensure that the drinking water sample collected will be traceable from start to finish and accurately reflect its location, time and date of collection.
-In summary, the test results are only as good as the sample that was collected.

 3.0 Sampling

-Sample collection and handling in the field is the first step to ensure accurate and reliable results.
-This document provides general guidance to ensure an appropriate sample is collected.
+Laboratories are required to provide directions for the collection and handling of samples to customers as per O. Reg.
+248/03.
+Proper sample collection and handling in the field is the first step to ensure accurate and reliable results.
+Practices for the Collection and Handling of Drinking Water Samples provides general guidance to ensure an appropriate sample is collected.

 The sampler must be aware of the conditions that the collected sample represents.
 Sampling points must be selected to address the intent of the regulations.
 Sampling at the same point at a given frequency can be useful to identify trends and monitor variability over time.